 - Fees erode your long-term wealth, especially over long time horizons.

-- Market efficiency makes it hard to beat the market, even for professional fund managers.
+- Even for professional fund managers, market efficiency makes it hard to beat the market.

-If you enjoyed this post, consider joining the newsletter and getting the free resource bundle.
+If you enjoyed this post, consider joining the newsletter.

 Join The Newsletter